Kimberley Leggett

-Kimberley Leggett (born 23 March 1993) is a Malaysian British beauty pageant titleholder who was crowned Miss Universe Malaysia 2012.
+Kimberley Leggett (born 23 March 1993) is a Malaysian-British TV host and beauty pageant titleholder who was crowned Miss Universe Malaysia 2012.
 She represented Malaysia at Miss Universe 2012.

 Personal life

 Leggett was born and raised in Tanjung Bungah, Penang, Malaysia to Jillian Estrop and Stephen Leggett.
 She is of Eurasian (British–Serani) descent.
 She is fluent in English, Malay and French as well as understands Hokkien and Cantonese.

 She attended St. Christopher International Primary School and later went on to The International School of Penang (Uplands).
 She graduated with a bachelor's degree in Media Communications and Screen Studies from University of Melbourne, Australia in 2016.

 Miss Universe Pageant

 Miss Universe Malaysia 2012

 Leggett was crowned Miss Universe Malaysia 2012 on 10 November 2011 at the Sunway Pyramid Convention Centre by Deborah Priya Henry.
 She also won some subsidiary titles which are Miss Photogenic, Best Bikini Body, and Nestle Fitnesse Award.
 As the winner, she was chosen to be the ambassadress for WWF Malaysia, Relay for Life and the Malaysian Nature Society amongst others.
 She worked as a model for various print ads, commercials and fashion shows and most notably appeared on the covers of NewMan Magazine, 260 Celsius and Shape Malaysia.
 In 2012, Leggett also worked as an emcee and hosted several shows for Malaysian International Fashion Week.